 I have worked in my West Oakland studio for 20 years (and I can get orchids to rebloom under my skylights!).

-From June 11th to July 2nd of last year I was the artist in residence at the Lucid Art Foundation in Inverness, California.
+From June 11th to July 2nd, 2019, I was the artist in residence at the Lucid Art Foundation in Inverness, California.
 I had three weeks of solitude, nature and a beautiful studio.

 , 2003, Oil and polychromatic mica pigments on wood, 12 x 14"